pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 ### if you do it, do it accessibly and that means do accessibility yourself

 If you put print equation layout on the web, be aware that you're bringing inaccessible content to the web.
 I'm happy to point anyone to WCAG 1.1.1 because every print equation layout tradition clearly separates its use from text.
+TeX literally separates "math mode" from "text mode" - you can't be much clearer.
+But other systems do the same thing.
+In MS Word and similar tools, the equation editing will be entirely separate from text editing.
+The two are disjoint.

 Essentially, you're putting up a structured image.
 SVG is the best mental model here: if you generate a diagram with mermaidjs, you could use some of your input to enable accessibility.
 But you probably have to do a whole lot more.